 - Anyone involved in an incident that involves either physical abuse, violence, or the throwing of an item will be disqualified immediately, and immediately banned from the Tournament site.

 - Anyone caught hitting a cue against a table, wall, floor, etc., or recklessly swinging a cue will be disqualified immediately and be banned from the Tournament site.

-- Abusive behavior directed to the Tournament Director or any of its designees will not be tolerated.
+- Abusive behavior directed to the Tournament Director or any of their designees, including Tournament Officials, will not be tolerated.

 - Excessive slow play will not be tolerated.
 If your excessive slow play becomes a problem you will be entitled to one warning before any penalty is issued.